abligh/gonbdserver/README.md

 * `SyslogFacility:` the name of a syslog facility.
 Optional.
 If not specified, will not log to syslog.
 May not be specified together with `File:`.
 * `Date`: set to `true` to log the date, else set to `false`.
 Optional.
 Defaults to `false`.
 Note if logging to syslog, your syslog daemon may add the date anyway.
 * `Time`: set to `true` to log the time, else set to `false`.
 Optional.
 Defaults to `false`.
 Note if logging to syslog, your syslog daemon may add the time anyway.
-* `Time`: set to `true` to log the time in microseconds, else set to `false`.
+* `Microseconds`: set to `true` to log the time in microseconds, else set to `false`.
 Optional.
 Defaults to `false`.
 Note if logging to syslog, your syslog daemon may add the time anyway.
-* `Time`: set to `true` to log the time in UTC, else set to `false`.
+* `UTC`: set to `true` to log the time in UTC, else set to `false`.
 Optional.
 Defaults to `false`.
 Note if logging to syslog, your syslog daemon may add the time anyway.
-* `SourceFile`: set to `true` to log the source file emiting the log message, else set to `false`.
+* `SourceFile`: set to `true` to log the source file emitting the log message, else set to `false`.
 Optional.
 Defaults to `false`.

 Licence
 -------